A Year In Review

 December 31st 2020

-In 2011: The adventure started when John and Scot first met, on Fiesta Island, at an SD Jeepin’ club event where for two years they both held seats on the board of directors.
+In 2011: The adventure started when John and Scot first met, on Fiesta Island, at a local Jeep club event where shortly thereafter they both held seats on the club’s board of directors.
 It was then, the seasonal San Diego area Jeep owners toy drive was established in coordination with NBC Channel 4 and the USS Midway Museum.

 In 2013: The San Diego Jeep Club, a Facebook group, was organized.
-Our purpose was to organize a group that interacts with two (2) essential rules;
+Our purpose was to create a group that interacts with two (2) quintessential rules;

 - Be a good-spirited owner of a Jeep vehicle.